JONSASSE/432-2018/slides/class04/README.md

 ### Key Materials

-As they become available, [the slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class04) and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class04) will be posted above.
+[The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class04) are online, and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class04) will be posted above when they become available.

 In today's class, we'll focus on making predictions, centering and rescaling predictors, analysis of variance, and model validation.